victronenergy/dynamic-ess/README.md

 - Install the following nodes via the palette manager:
   - `victron-dynamic-ess`
 - Set your sites location in VRM.
-- Import the _fetch-dynamic-ess_ example.
+- Import the _fetch-dynamic-ess_ flow..
 - Configure the _Victron Dynamic ESS_ node.
 - Deploy the flow and check [the dashboard](https://venus.local:1881/dess).